-Signs of digestive system disease can include excessive drooling, diarrhea, constipation, vomiting or regurgitation, loss of appetite, bleeding, abdominal pain and bloating, shock, and dehydration.
+Signs of digestive system disease can include excessive drooling, diarrhea, constipation, vomiting or regurgitation, loss of appetite, bleeding, abdominal pain and bloating, straining to defecate, shock, and dehydration.
 The location and nature of the disease often can be determined by the signs your pet shows.
 For example, abnormalities of biting, chewing, and swallowing usually are associated with diseases of the mouth, the teeth, the jaw, or the esophagus.
 Vomiting is usually due to inflammation of the lining of stomach or intestines (gastroenteritis) caused by infection or irritation.
-However, vomiting can also be caused by a nondigestive condition such as kidney disease.
+However, vomiting can also be caused by a nondigestive condition, such as kidney disease.

 Diarrhea is often a sign of digestive system disorders, but it can have many causes.
 Large-volume, watery diarrhea usually is associated with hypersecretion, a condition in which excess fluid is secreted into the intestines.
 This can be caused by bacterial infection.